msmayankshetty99/MediSave/README.md

 - Filter expenses by category
 - Search for specific expenses
 - View expense statistics and summaries
+- AI-powered chat assistant for help with medical expenses and app usage
 - Dark/light mode support
 - Responsive design for mobile and desktop